 In the context of internal conflict, non-state actors can also establish social order within specific peripheral territories.
 They can also regulate most public and private affairs and enforce rules in what constitutes a de facto pseudo-state.

 In this context, situations that end up in the withdrawal of the ruling actor generate a vacuum of power that other armed groups often rush in to fill.

-In turn, as suggested by a large body of literature in political science, consolidating territorial dominance often entails the use of selective violence as a strategy to ensure the compliance of the local populations.
+In turn, consolidating territorial dominance often entails the use of selective violence as a strategy to ensure the compliance of the local populations.